GR130398/Gabriele_Ribolla_Projects/README.md

 - Clion
 - Oracle virtualBox
 ### Description
-Computation of the odometry (Euler,Runge-Kutta), wheel control speed of an omnidirectinal robot, starting from different bags.
+Computation of the odometry (Euler, Runge-Kutta), and wheel control speed of an omnidirectional robot, starting from different bags.
 ### Main files
 - [Project1](project_robotics_1/Project1.pdf) : pdf file, detailed description of the objectives of the project
 - [instructions](project_robotics_1/instructions.txt): txt file, detailed description of all the files of the  project and how to launch it